Skip to Content

 Heat oven to 350°F.

 Cover tightly with foil.
 Bake 10 minutes.
 Uncover and bake about 15 minutes longer or until peppers are tender.
-Sprinkle with cheese.
+Remove from oven; immediately sprinkle with cheese.

 Nutrition